 Promoters of Abusive Tax Schemes or Preparers of Fraudulent Returns

 Common abusive tax scams include anti-tax law, home-based business, trust, and off-shore schemes.

-To report promoters of these scheme types or any other types you are aware of that are not listed here, please send a completed referral form, along with any promotional materials to the Lead Development Center:
+To report promoters of these scheme types or any other types you are aware of that are not listed here, please send a completed referral form (PDF), along with any promotional materials to the Lead Development Center:

 Internal Revenue Service Lead Development Center